mayteio/geovisualiseit/README.md

 # geovisualise.it

-An open- [ ]source, data visualisation sharing platform
+An open-source, data visualisation sharing platform

 ## housekeeping